Adamm00/IPSet_ASUS/README.md

 Here Are Some Example Whitelist Commands;
-"sh /jffs/scripts/firewall whitelist" This Requires Manual Input (Only IPs accepted) "sh /jffs/scripts/firewall whitelist 8.8.8.8" This Whitelists The IP or Range Specified "sh /jffs/scripts/firewall whitelist domain" This Requires Manual Input (Only Domains Accepted) "sh /jffs/scripts/firewall whitelist domain google.com" This Whitelists the URL Specified "sh /jffs/scripts/firewall whitelist port 23" This Whitelists All Autobans Based On Traffic From Port 23
+"sh /jffs/scripts/firewall whitelist" This Requires Manual Input (Only IPs accepted) "sh /jffs/scripts/firewall whitelist 8.8.8.8 Apples" This Whitelists The IP or Range Specified With Comment Apples "sh /jffs/scripts/firewall whitelist domain" This Requires Manual Input (Only Domains Accepted) "sh /jffs/scripts/firewall whitelist domain google.com" This Whitelists the URL Specified "sh /jffs/scripts/firewall whitelist port 23" This Whitelists All Autobans Based On Traffic From Port 23